-FOISA Absolute Exemptions Please Tick as Appropriate √ Justification Section 25 Information Otherwise Accessible and available e.g. published, on a website, information regularly issued - a report (check the publication scheme).
+FOISA Absolute Exemptions Please Tick as Appropriate ✓ Justification Section 25 Information Otherwise Accessible and available e.g. published, on a website, information regularly issued - a report (check the publication scheme).
 Section 26 Prohibitions on Disclosure e.g. would constitute a contempt of court to disclose.
 Section 36 (2) Confidentiality e.g. constitutes a breach of confidence actionable by a third party.
 Section 37 Court Records Section 38 (1a-d) Personal Information - where e.g. the applicant is the subject of the information requested (because they can request information under the Data Protection Act), personal census information, deceased person's health record.
 Consideration must be given to "legitimate interests" when applying section 38(1)(b).
 Non Absolute Exemptions Non absolute exemptions are subject to a public interest test, which means the information can only be withheld if the public interest in maintaining the exemption outweighs the public interest in disclosing the information.
 Section 27 Information intended for future publication within 12 weeks of the request.

-r 1

-Relations within the UK - prejudice relations between the UK, including

-Section 28 the Scottish Administration, and any

-other such administration.
-Formulation of Scottish

-Section 29

-Section 29 Administrative Policy - e.g.

-government policy.

-Prejudice to the effective conduct of

-Section 30 public affairs, e.g. prejudicial to the

-collective responsibility of Scottish Ministers.

-Section 31 National security and defence

-Section 32 International Relations

-Section 52 Commercial interests and the

-economy e.g. a trade secret, is likely to prejudice substantially the

-Section 33 commercial interest of the person

-(including a Scottish Public

-Authority).

-Investigations by Scottish Public

-Authorities and proceedings arising

-Section 34 out of such investigations e.g. report

-to the procurator fiscal concerning

-possible prosecution.

-Section 35 Law enforcement

-Section 36 Confidentiality

-(2) ,

-Section 38 Personal Information

-(1) (b)

-Health, safety and the environment

-Section 39 e.g. likely to endanger the physical

-Section 39 or mental health and safety of an

-individual.

-Audit functions e.g. prejudice the

-examination of the economy,

-Section 40 efficiency and effectiveness with

-which such local authorities use

-their resources in discharging their

-functions.

-Communications with her Majesty

-etc. and Honours e.g.

-Section 41 communications with Her Majesty,

-with other members of the Royal

-Family or with the Royal Household.
+D 1 c 201 d 107 1 P Section 28 Relations within the UK - prejudice relations between the UK, including the Scottish Administration, and any other such administration.
+Section 29 Formulation of Scottish Administrative Policy - e.g. government policy.
+Section 30 Prejudice to the effective conduct of public affairs, e.g. prejudicial to the collective responsibility of Scottish Ministers.
+Section 31 National security and defence Section 32 International Relations Section 33 Commercial interests and the economy e.g. a trade secret, is likely to prejudice substantially the commercial interest of the person (including a Scottish Public Authority).
+Section 34 Investigations by Scottish Public Authorities and proceedings arising out of such investigations e.g. report to the procurator fiscal concerning possible prosecution.
+Section 35 Law enforcement Section 36 (2) Confidentiality Section 38 (1) (b) Personal Information Section 39 Health, safety and the environment e.g. likely to endanger the physical or mental health and safety of an individual.
+Section 40 Audit functions e.g. prejudice the examination of the economy, efficiency and effectiveness with which such local authorities use their resources in discharging their functions.
+Section 41 Communications with her Majesty etc. and Honours e.g. communications with Her Majesty, with other members of the Royal Family or with the Royal Household.